FOR FREE PEOPLE

 Four years ago, I was among the first journalists to expose the widespread incursion of gender ideology into our schools.
 Once-fringe beliefs about gender swiftly took over large swaths of society partly thanks to their inclusion in school curricula and lessons.

-Today, extensive interviews with parents, teachers, and nonprofit organizations that monitor radicalism and indoctrination in schools have convinced me that demonization of Israel in American primary and secondary schools is no passing fad.
-Nor is it confined to elite private schools with hyper-progressive families.
+Today, extensive interviews with parents, teachers, and nonprofit organizations that monitor the radicalism and indoctrination in schools convinced me that demonization of Israel in American primary and secondary schools is no passing fad.
+Nor is it confined to elite private schools serving hyper-progressive families.
 As one Catholic parent who exposes radicalism in schools nationwide on the Substack Undercover Mother said to me: “They’ve moved on from BLM to gender unicorn to the new thing: anti-Israel activism.
 Anti-Israel activism is the new gender ideology in the schools.”

 Parents who watched in alarm as gender theory swept through schools will recognize the sudden, almost religious conversion to this newest ideology.
 And very few educators are standing against it.

-Much of the anti-Israel vituperation slides into classrooms through a mandatory subject called ethnic studies.
+Much of the anti-Israel vituperation slides into classrooms through a subject called ethnic studies.
 In 2021, California became the first state to adopt it as a requirement for receiving a high school diploma.
 Legislatures of more than a dozen states have already followed suit, incorporating ethnic studies into K–12 curricula.

 In principle, these laws require schools to teach the histories and cultures of African Americans, Asian Americans and Pacific Islanders, Latinos, and Native Americans.
 In practice, they grant teachers license to incorporate lessons that often divide civilization into “oppressed” and “oppressor.”
-A primary fixation of ethnic studies is demonizing Israel.
+A primary fixation of ethnic studies is demonizing Israel

 Activist-led organizations readily supply instructional materials.
 Arab Resource & Organizing Center (AROC), Middle East Children’s Alliance (MECA; creators of the Teach Palestine Project), Teaching While Muslim, Jewish Voice for Peace, Unión del Barrio, and the Zinn Education Project regularly furnish distorted histories with eliminationist rhetoric against Israel.

 Especially in the year since the Hamas massacre of Israelis on October 7, 2023, the anti-Israel materials have become pervasive.
 It’s not surprising that they are found in world history and current events lessons.
-But demonization of Israel now is taught in art, English, math, physics, and social-emotional learning classes.
+But demonization of Israel is now taught in art, English, math, physics, and social-emotional learning classes.

 Anti-Israel activism spreads through online curricula that are password protected, eluding parental oversight.
 It is pushed by teachers unions, furnished by activist organizations, and communicated to children through deception. (“We just happen to be at the same place at the same time.”)
 Anti-Israel radicals willingly stake their jobs for their cause.